sekodev/sekodev.github.io/games/privacy/privacyPolicy-en.md

 In case you contact Us, the information we can view, store and use based on your choice of communication method is as follows:
 - Facebook: Information on your public profile,
-- Twitter: Information on your public profile,
+- X: Information on your public profile,
 - e-mail: Your e-mail address.

 The contact information You choose to provide will only be stored, processed and used to communicate with You.